symfony/symfony-docs/event_dispatcher/before_after_filters.rst

 ======================================

-It is quite common in web application development to need some logic to be executed just before or just after your controller actions acting as filters or hooks.
+It is quite common in web application development to need some logic to be performed right before or directly after your controller actions acting as filters or hooks.

 Some web frameworks define methods like ``preExecute()`` and ``postExecute()``, but there is no such thing in Symfony.
 The good news is that there is a much